plforacle/heatwave-for-developers/run-queries/run-queries.md

     <copy>USE mysql_customer_orders;</copy>
     ```

-4. **Query 1** - Find per-company average age of passengers from Switzerland, Italy and France
+4. **Query 1** - List Custeomer total purchase for the year by month

 5. Before running a query, use EXPLAIN to verify that the query can be offloaded to the HeatWave cluster.
 You should see "Use secondary engine RAPID" in the explain plan.
 For example: